 What are some of the specific inventorying results?
 Lichen communities in Yosemite are diverse, but several pollution-intolerant species, such as Alectoria sarmentosa, Bryoria fremontii, and Usnea spp. are uncommon and may be in decline.
 Nitrogen-loving species such as Candelaria concolor, Physcia, Physconia and Xanthoria spp. appear to be increasing in abundance, particularly along the Merced River corridor.

 Special efforts were made to catalog lichens restricted to calcareous substrates.
 Several rare taxa new to the park were recorded, including Solorina spongiosa.
 This lichen was previously known from only a single site in California.

-The “Yosemite Unknown Flora” project was funded in 2007 by the Yosemite Fund and the Centennial Challenge Initiative (All Taxa Biotic Inventory) in 2008.
+The “Yosemite Unknown Flora” project was funded in 2007 by Yosemite Conservancy and the Centennial Challenge Initiative (All Taxa Biotic Inventory) in 2008.

 To Learn More